Grand Council of Geneva

-The Grand Council of Geneva (Grand Conseil de Genève) is the legislature of the canton of Geneva, in Switzerland.
-Geneva, styled as a 'Republic and Canton', has a unicameral legislature.
-The Grand Council was established in its present form and with 100 seats in 1842, with members elected every four years.
-Its oldest ancestor is the Council of Two Hundred (with 200 seats), founded in 1526.
-Members of the canton's executive, the Council of State, are elected a month later.

-There is a 7% threshold that political parties wishing to be represented on the Grand Council must overcome.
-Seven parties did so at the most recent election, held on 15 April 2018.

-In 2018, on a lower turnout compared with 2013, right-wing populists lost previous gains, with the traditionally dominant parties, the Liberals, the Social Democrats and the Greens, increasing their votes.
+The Grand Council of Geneva (Note: Formally the Grand Council of the Republic and canton of Geneva.)
+(Grand Conseil de Genève) is the unicameral cantonal legislature of the Republic and Canton of Geneva.
+It consists of 100 deputies, together with substitute members, elected for five-year terms.
+Under Geneva's constitutional order, it is the canton’s legislative authority.

+The institution traces its origins to the Council of Two Hundred, first assembled in 1526.
+A Grand Council as Geneva's legislative body was established by the 1842 constitution, and the current five-year term dates from the constitution adopted in 2012.
+The Grand Council votes laws, the cantonal budget, and the state's financial statements, exercises high supervision over the Council of State and the cantonal administration, rules on popular initiatives, and exercises the right of pardon.

 Secretary

 The office of the secretary of the Grand Council of Geneva is headed by the sautier; originally, the role of the sautier was military, and he was the head of the watch.
 Over time, the function changed and the sautier became the permanent secretary of the Grand Council.

 One of his duties include the regular observation of the Geneva official chestnut tree, and the recording of the date of the opening of the first leaf on an official register.
 This event is then announced to the press and to the general public, indicating the beginning of the Spring.